Training Outcomes Within Your Budget!

 Salary in the Project Management field

 A Career in Project Management offers the potential for a rewarding financial future.
-On average, Project Management professionals can expect competitive compensation packages much better than those in other fields.
+On average, project management professionals can expect competitive compensation packages that are much better than those in other fields.
 Let's explore the average salary of a Project Manager across countries:

 From location to experience, there are many factors that can affect your salary in a Project Management career.
 Let's explore some of them here: